NicholasBaltodano/take-home-assignment/README.md

    ~~- Users will select a metric/coin and get data on it~~
    - Users will recieve price data from the last 24 hours & the ranking based on the STD dev.
 3. Refactor!
-   1. Need to create seperate the query away from the get_metric function
+   1. Need to seperate the data access away from the get_metric function, its coupled too tightly.
    2. Add better logging for observabilty -> log to a file
-   3. Add a better way to deploy (docker?)
+   3. Add a better way to deploy (bat file?  + docker?)
    4. Put application behind NGINX server for production.